 I went with the supplies I already had and used 2 wood rounds and a screw.
-Since I didn’t want to be able to see the screw, I predrilled a hole in the wood round and used a countersink bit so that the screw head was flush with the wood round.
+I didn’t want to be able to see the screw so I predrilled a hole in the wood round.
+Then I used a countersink bit so that the screw head was flush with the wood round.

 Voila!
 A one-of-a-kind wall hook.